celest-dev/website/docs/functions/creating-functions.md

 ## Building Celest Functions

 To get started building your first serverless cloud function, navigate to the `<flutter_app>/celest/functions/` folder and create a file named `<api_name>.dart`.
 You can create as many APIs as you want in this directory.
-Think of each file as a way to organize and group multiple Celest Functions of similar functionality into a single namespace.
+Think of each file as a way to organize and group multiple Celest Functions of similar functionality into a namespace.

 Celest Functions are defined as top-level functions as shown below.